Lufthansa Technik

-Lufthansa Technik AG ('Lufthansa Engineering', often referred to simply as “LHT”) provides worldwide maintenance, repair, and overhaul (MRO) services for aircraft, engines, and components.
+Lufthansa Technik AG ('Lufthansa Engineering', often referred to simply as "LHT") is a Germany-based company that provides maintenance, repair, and overhaul (MRO) services for aircraft, engines, and components.
 It is a subsidiary of the Lufthansa Group.

 Headquartered at Hamburg Airport, its other important German sites are in Frankfurt Airport and Munich Airport.
-In greater Europe, it has major base maintenance facilities in Malta, Budapest, Hungary, and Bulgaria.
-Overseas, it has sites located in Puerto Rico, the Philippines, and China.
+In greater Europe, it has major base maintenance facilities in Malta, Hungary, and Bulgaria.
+Overseas, it has sites located in Puerto Rico, Chile, the Philippines, and China.

 History

 The origins of Lufthansa Technik can be traced back to 1951, predating that of its parent company, the German flag carrier Lufthansa.
 West German officials decided that, in advance of forming a new national airline, the establishment of a new maintenance base at Hamburg Airport should be undertaken as a preparatory step.
 Various new hangars, workshops, and storage facilities were established, enabling a fully range of services could be provided from the onset of Lufthansa's first services on 1 April 1955.
 Within one year of Lufthansa's commencement of operations, it began preparing to support the airline's entry into the jet age via its adoption of the Boeing 707 jetliner.
 These preparations included establishing a technical liaison office in Seattle in 1958, the type was introduced two years later.

 During February 1962, the company was approved by the Federal Aviation Administration (FAA) to maintain and overhaul US-registered airlines and their engines.
 Subsequently, the company devised in-house technical solutions for several shortcomings of the 707, such as a fuel tank cracking issue, garnering recognition from the manufacturer and other airlines alike.
 During February 1965, Lufthansa arranged to be the launch customer for the Boeing 737 airliner.
 Introduced three years later, its technical concept was influenced by input by the firm's technical department.
 During March 1969, the ATLAS agreement saw Lufthansa, Air France, Alitalia and Sabena establish joint maintenance agreements for the Boeing 747.

 As the company transitioned from propeller aircraft to an all-jet fleet, there were similar revolutions in maintenance practice as well; fixed-interval maintenance was progressively replaced by on-condition practices, requiring the firm to introduce original monitoring technologies and diagnostic routines to reduce unnecessary work and expenditure.
 The 1960s and 1970s also saw larger and more well equipped facilities become available with which to undertake this work.
 During the 1970s, Lufthansa Technik experienced a significant growth in its third-party business, gaining custom from numerous international operators.
 It was during this same decade that the company became involved with the European aircraft manufacturer Airbus, providing support to the new firm even during its early years.
 During the 1980s and 1990s, significant investment went into the Hamburg maintenance facilities, allowing for numerous innovative maintenance techniques and designs to be pursued by the company.